Frequently Asked Questions

 WHEN CAN I APPLY?

-Applications for 2022 are open now.
-If you are re-applying for 2022 and have forgotten your Password please contact us.
+Applications for 2024 are open!
+If you are re-applying for 2024 and have forgotten your Password please contact us.

 WHAT ARE THE ROOMS LIKE?

 Student rooms vary in size from compact to very large.
 Some rooms have en-suites for an additional charge, however, most residents share bathroom facilities.
 You are welcome to tour the College and view a room at any time.
 Please contact us to arrange.